The New Default. Your hub for building smart, fast, and sustainable AI software

 example: An error occurred

-The resulting specification can be validated with existing tools, like https://editor.swagger.io/.
+The resulting specification can be validated with https://editor.swagger.io/.

 Step 3: Backend Prototype Development

-Aider manages the addition of the openapi.yaml to the context automatically.
-Also, Aider’s internal tooling makes the LLM output into a valid file structure on disc.
-Here’s the project structure generated by the LLM:
+Aider manages adding the openapi.yaml to the context automatically and converts the LLM output into a valid file structure on disk.
+The generated project structure:

 ├─ src/